-A vast majority of the people I meet are going through one problem or the other in life.
+A vast majority of the people I meet are going through one problem or another in life.
 At any point in time, of the ones in trouble, roughly 15% are ill (physically or mentally), 10% are undergoing a financial crunch, 10% have been marred with repeated failures, around 5% are facing some unique (at times, unusual) personal crisis and the remaining 60% are going through relationship problems.
-This is broad categorization but it accurately sums up my thousands of one-on-one meetings in the last ten years.
+This is a broad categorization but it accurately sums up my thousands of one-on-one meetings in the last ten years.
 Those facing personal crises or having relationship issues are the most vulnerable of the lot.

 And when we are vulnerable, we often make wrong choices.
 A woman finds the courage to walk out of an abusive or neglectful relationship only to fall for a man who is even worse.
 She will place her trust in one person, get hurt, breakup, withdraw, and promise herself never to trust another man.
-And yet, loneliness and hope creep in and before she knows she’s now hankering after someone else again.
-Men make the same mistakes too, though, somehow they tend to move on.
+And yet, loneliness and hope creep in and before she knows it she’s now hankering after someone else again.
+Men make the same mistakes too, although, somehow they tend to move on.
 “Maybe this time, it’ll work out,” is the hope they both feed on before plunging into the same ocean of expectations.
-But, it doesn’t matter how high your hopes might be, as long as you are vulnerable you are likely to fall in the same trap over and over again.
+But, it doesn’t matter how high your hopes might be, as long as you are vulnerable you are likely to fall into the same trap over and over again.

 Vulnerability masks our true feelings, it clouds our judgement, it deludes us into seeing what we want to see as opposed to the real truth.
-That is why any wise person will tell you to never jump into a relationship or take any major decision in the face of grief, a heartbreak or bereavement.
+That is why any wise person will tell you to never jump into a relationship or take any major decision in the face of grief, heartbreak or bereavement.
 Sorrow must run its own course and dry up before you decide to venture out again or invest your feelings in another person.
 Having said that, being vulnerable is essential to your personal and spiritual growth.
 It makes us more sensitive towards ourselves and others.
-But, when it comes to deciding what you ought to do next, wait till you are healed.
+But, when it comes to deciding what you ought to do next, wait until you are healed.

 Decisions taken in a vulnerable state of mind will haunt you later.
 Nearly always.
 And, this leads me to the theme of today’s post: how do you overcome vulnerability?
 Or more appropriately, how do you ensure that your experience and the hurt from your past is not shrouding the truth you must see?